verityj/verityj.github.io/_posts/2023-06-07-eject-button.md

 <img class="centered" width="90%;" src="/assets/images/karabiner1.png" />

-I am sure this must be possible on **Linux** as well but I have not run into that.
+On **Linux** it might be as simple as going through System Settings → Keyboard → Shortcuts → Sound and Media → Eject ([reference](https://www.it3.be/2020/10/08/apple-magic-kbd-eject-key/)).
+I have no way to test that currently.